HCLOpenBMC/documents/design/power-control-design.md

                   .
                   .
                   /xyz/openbmc_project/state/chassis_systemN
-    * Transition: On, Off, Reboot
+    * Transition: On, Off, PowerCycle

-2. For chassis Reboot transition request is required for the chassis power cycle it should be,
+2. Currently the chassis on/off is supported and it is proposed to add reboot along with on/off, it should be,

     * Chassis: RequestedPowerTransition: Reboot

-3. Add support for checking pgood status of the multi-host system in the phosphor-state-manager.
+3. Add support for monitoring power good status for the individual host and the sub-chassis.
+As per the current implementation, the power good status is monitored only for the power supply.

-4. Add support for state transition request to sled for complete sled cycle. and also need introduce a new object chassis_system0 for the sled cycle.
+4. Add support for sled cycle, to control complete sled power cycle.
+The implementation for sled power cycle should be

+    Example :

+    ```
-    * Object path: /xyz/openbmc_project/state/chassis_system0
+    Object path: /xyz/openbmc_project/state/chassis_system0
-    * RequestedPowerTransition: Reboot
+    RequestedPowerTransition: PowerCycle
+    ```

 ## Proposed Design

 1. This document proposes a design to implement the following state request transition for slot power on, off, and reboot in the phosphor-state-manager.

-   The implementation for slot power off/on/reboot transition should be
+   The implementation for slot power off/on/cycle transition should be

    Example :